mParticle/docs/src/pages/developers/platform/index.md

 {
   "data": [
     {
-      "name": "Amplitude",
+      "name": "Indicative",
       "settings": [
         {
           "is_required": true,
           "name": "apiKey",
-          "description": "Your app's Amplitude API Key.
-You can find this on the \"My Account\" page of Amplitude's dashboard.", "type": "String"
+          "description": "Your app's Indicative API Key.
+You can find this in the Indicative project settings.", "type": "String"
         },
         {